Depleted by coup, Turkish air force seeks to lure back seasoned pilots

-BREMEN, Indiana James L. Brown tried to hire a dozen workers for his metal foundry here.
-Half of them flunked the drug test.

-ISTANBUL Turkey's air force in September made a public appeal to hundreds of former pilots to return to its depleted ranks to replace more than 350 airmen purged after July's failed coup.
+ISTANBUL (Reuters) - Turkey's air force in September made a public appeal to hundreds of former pilots to return to its depleted ranks to replace more than 350 airmen purged after July's failed coup.

 The call has largely gone unanswered, according to military officials and former pilots, as the deep divisions exposed by the coup attempt in Turkey's military and other institutions remain unhealed.